FrostyX/infra-docs/fedorawebsites.rst

     4.1 Merging branches

     Suggested by Ricky
-    This can be usefule if you're sure all new changes on devel branch should go into the master branch.
+    This can be useful if you're *sure* all new changes on devel branch should go into the master branch.
 Conflicts will be solved directly accepting only the changes in the devel branch.
+    If you're not 100% sure do a normal merge and fix conflicts manually!

     $ git merge f22-beta
     $ git checkout --theirs f22-beta [list of conflicting po files]
     $ git commit